Skip to content

 Redis

-Install with: pip install 'slack-machine[redis]'
+Install with: uv add 'slack-machine[redis]'

 This backend stores data in Redis.
 Redis is a very fast key-value store that is super easy to install and operate.
 This backend is recommended, because it will persist data between restarts.
 The Redis backend requires you to provide a URL to your Redis instance by setting the REDIS_URL variable in local_settings.py.
 The URL should have the following format: